webplatform/docs/Floats_and_clearing/index.md

 Although floating was intended for use with any elements, designers most commmonly use it to achieve multi-column layouts without having to abuse table markup.

-== Some boring theory ==
+== How It Works ==

-In order to explain how floating works, you need to peek under the bonnet and look at how a web browser renders an HTML/CSS document.
+In order to explain how floating works, you need to peek under the hood and look at how a web browser renders an HTML/CSS document.
 Don’t worry, I’ll be brief.

 Each visible HTML element generates a box which is then rendered.
 If you’re viewing the document on a computer screen or a mobile phone, the boxes are rendered on the display.
 If you’re printing the document, the boxes are rendered on paper.
 If you’re using a screen reader, the content of the boxes is rendered aurally, as speech.